What Is Eat the Frog? A dead simple productivity method

 Eat the frog

-Larisa divided her work in a way which allowed her to work on research and writing separately.
+Larisa divided her work in a way that allowed her to work on research and writing separately.
 She spent several days doing research only, elevating the stress of having to go back and forth as her writing progressed.
-She then dedicated the rest of the time before her deadline, to focused writing sessions, with all relevant material readily available for her.
-Using this method, Larisa was able to tackle her assignments in a productive way by setting the most suitable times for each task, keeping procrastination at bay.
+She then dedicated the rest of the time before her deadline to focused writing sessions, with all relevant material readily available for her.
+Using this productivity method, Larisa was able to tackle her assignments in a productive way by setting the most suitable times for each task, keeping procrastination at bay.